AkiAfroo/minasender/README.md

 -unlock your wallet to send those transactions.

-**for private reason and avoid spam i will not include the mina address inside mina_Users_address.txt , you have to collected/find it and add it one by line**
+**for private reason and avoid spam i will not include the Mina Protocol address inside mina_Users_address.txt , you have to collected/find it and add it one by line**